judithrodriguezchacon/Mesh_Reconstruction/README.md

 # Mesh Reconstruction
 This project utilizes an OAK-D-Pro camera with two different softwares to recreate the 3D geometry of a scene.
+There are two different branches for whether you want to use RTAB-Map or Industrial Reconstruction.
 ## ROS2
 This project uses ROS2 Jazzy.
 Find the ROS2 Jazzy documentation [here](https://docs.ros.org/en/jazzy/index.html).